You are a refugee and want to study at FH JOANNEUM? We will show you how. Here is our how-to guide.

 If you are applying for a master degree programme, an interview or written assessment of your knowledge will take place based on your stated educational background (usually a bachelor’s degree).

-At the end, the head of degree programme will compile a report, ideally a positive one.
-If only specific areas of knowledge are lacking, such as maths, you can catch up by sitting an additional exam.
+If only specific areas of knowledge are lacking, such as maths, you can catch up by taking an additional assessment.

 The admissions process